 It is Mays Business School’s policy that all Mays instructors administer their last regular exam or final exam, expected of all students, during the official examination period scheduled for their class.

 The final examination schedule for classes other than MBA core classes is listed in the class schedule, or on the registrar’s site.
 The final exam for MBA core classes is available from the MBA Program Office.

 Please note: This should not be interpreted to mean that instructor must administer comprehensive exams.
 This remains the prerogative of the instructor.
-This requirement does not apply to 481, 681, 484, 684, 485, 685 and/or 691 classes.
-All other exceptions require advance approval by the academic department head and the associate dean.
+This requirement does not apply to 481, 681, 484, 684, 485, 685, and/or 691 classes.
+All other exceptions require advance approval by the academic department head.